timescale/cloud-actions/scan-repository/README.md

       - "main"

 env:
-  # The docker registry that images will be pushed to.
-  REGISTRY: <registry-name>

-  # The image tag to use for this CI pipeline's build.
-This is used by deployments.
-  TAG: auto-${{ github.sha }}

   # The name of the report attached to the action run.
   REPORT_NAME: trivy-repository
   # The name of the report file.